Acts of Union 1800

-Both acts remain in force, with amendments and some Articles repealed, in the United Kingdom, but have been repealed in their entirety in the Republic of Ireland to whatever extent they might have been law in the new nation at all.
+Provisions of the acts remain in force, with amendments and some Articles repealed, in the United Kingdom, but they have been repealed in their entirety in the Republic of Ireland.

 Name

 Two acts were passed in 1800 with the same long title: An Act for the Union of Great Britain and Ireland.
-The short title of the act of the British Parliament is Union with Ireland Act 1800, assigned by the Short Titles Act 1896.
-The short title of the act of the Irish Parliament is Act of Union (Ireland) 1800, assigned by a 1951 act of the Parliament of Northern Ireland, and hence not effective in the Republic of Ireland, where it was referred to by its long title when repealed in 1962.
+The short title of the act of the British Parliament is Union with Ireland Act 1800 (39 & 40 Geo.
+3. c.
+67), assigned by the Short Titles Act 1896.
+The short title of the act of the Irish Parliament is Act of Union (Ireland) 1800 (40 Geo.
+3. c.
+38 (I)), assigned by a 1951 act of the Parliament of Northern Ireland, and hence not effective in the Republic of Ireland, where it was referred to by its long title when repealed in 1962.